-With Brexit Day on the 29 March fast approaching, Matt Carrington-Moore, Chief Marketing Officer takes a look at the outlook for the construction industry.
+With Brexit Day on the 29 March fast approaching, Matt Carrington-Moore, Chief Strategy Officer takes a look at the outlook for the construction industry.

 Discussions on the UK’s position post-Brexit have reached a crescendo in recent weeks, and a continued lack of clarity on the country’s future is the underlying theme.

 As an industry, we are heavily reliant on the single market, both in terms of trade and workforce.
 The Migration Advisory Council published their final EEA migration in the UK report last week, which sets out recommendations for the UK’s post-Brexit work migration system.
 It is widely recognised that the construction industry is one of the sectors most reliant on self-employed European Economic Area (EEA) migrants, according to the 2017 Annual Population Survey 40% of self-employed EEA migrants work in construction.

 Construction site trades are officially classified as low-skilled jobs, and under current policy it is not possible for non-EEA workers to obtain a work permit for low-skilled employment.

 To date, this has not been an issue for the sector, as the UK has had access to a constant flow of talent from the EU.
 With the tap imminently looking like it could be turned off, we could face an unprecedented skills deficit and an inability to deliver essential infrastructure projects, deliver the new homes needed across the country and at a strategic level, provide the built environment that supports the growth of UK Plc.
 The classification of construction workers as low skilled is fundamentally short-sighted.
 The construction trades require specific and detailed knowledge and it is a classification that is as arbitrary as it is unhelpful and is hugely damaging to addressing the skills gap in the UK.